futureofcoding/futureofcoding.org/README.md

 The `futureofcoding.org` domain is registered and DNS'd with Hover.
 Ivan is the only person who has access to the account (TODO: should probably be shared, to reduce bus factor).

-Mariano runs the `history.`, `links.`, `newsletter.`, and `search.` subdomains.
+Mariano runs the `history.`, `links.`, `newsletter.`, `search.`, and `people.` subdomains.
 Currently that stuff is hosted on a Digital Ocean server.
 I should probably see if he wants to document some of the details here.

 The podcast is hosted on OmnyStudio.
 Don't love that, will probably move it elsewhere.